sendbird/SendBird-SDK-JavaScript/README.md

 To initialize a `Sendbird` instance, pass the `App_ID` of your Sendbird application in the dashboard as an argument to a parameter in the `new Sendbird()` method.
 As the `new SendBird()` can only be a single instance, call it only a single time across your Javascript client app.
 Typically, initialization is implemented in the user login screen.

-> Note: It is recommended to initialize the Chat SDK at the top of your Javascript file.
+> **Note**: It is recommended to initialize the Chat SDK at the top of your Javascript file.

 ```javascript
 var sb = new SendBird({appId: APP_ID});